renanfranca/renanfranca.github.io/_posts/2022-04-27-publishing-microservices-into-gke.md

 ![image](https://renanfranca.github.io/img/publishing-microservices-gke/persistence-volume-property.png)
 <figcaption>gateway-postgresql.yml (partial)</figcaption>

-The next step was to delete the regular machine type node pool then I resize the preemptible node pool to have 4 nodes.
+The next step was to delete the regular machine-type node pool then I resize the preemptible node pool to have 4 nodes.

-After that I apply both yml files ( `kubectl apply -f baby-k8s/baby-postgresql.yml -n mamazinha` and `kubectl apply -f gateway-k8s/gateway-postgresql.yml -n mamazinha`) and restore the backup using pgAdmin that will be stored at the persistent volume.
+After that, I apply both yml files ( `kubectl apply -f baby-k8s/baby-postgresql.yml -n mamazinha` and `kubectl apply -f gateway-k8s/gateway-postgresql.yml -n mamazinha`) and restore the backup using pgAdmin that will be stored at the persistent volume.

 With this approach, my web app is going to have downtime every 24hrs.
 To mitigate that I decided to deploy everything simultaneously so after 24h everything will be shut down and going up in 2 minutes.